thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets/map-widgets.md

 **Adding a new map layer**

-You can add an additional layer to the map widget by following these steps:
+You can add additional layer to the map widget by following these steps:

 - Click "Add layer".
 - Enter a label for the layer — this name will be shown in the widget&#39;s layer switcher.
 - Choose the map provider by selecting from the available options (OpenStreetMap, Google, HERE, Tencent) or by specifying a custom tile server.
-- Apply your changes.
+- Apply changes.

 {% include images-gallery.html imageCollection="map-type-adding-layer-1" %}